Bavarian PtL 2/2: 1908 and 1911 versions

 In 1908 and 1909 Krauss supplied 29 locomotives with a conventional outside driving gear, which nevertheless used a jack shaft between the main axles.
 They were given locomotive numbers 4507 to 4535.
 This driving gear enabled the water tank to be located below the boiler in the frame, so that there was more space on the gangways.

 Three further locomotives of this type were procured by the Prussian state railways in 1910 and were designated as the Prussian Class T 2.

 In 1911 and 1914 two further batches of nine and four locomotives were supplied to the Royal Bavarian State Railways.
-On these, the jackshaft was left out and the wheelbase reduced from 3,200 mm to 2,700 mm.
-These engines were also shorter overall and lighter than the versions built up to 1909.
+On these, the jackshaft was left out and the wheelbase reduced from 3200 to 2700 mm.
+These engines were also shorter and lighter than overall the versions built up to 1909.

 The Deutsche Reichsbahn-Gesellschaft took over 22 locomotives, numbering them 98 301 - 98 322.
 Nine of these came from the first series with the jackshaft.